 Then they show you the amazing decor you won't be getting and, lastly, the “today only” price that is yours for a small 20,000 Baht deposit – if you “just sign here, sir”.

 Do yourself a favour and say you are not sure you want to buy, but, if you leave a deposit, it will be so you don't miss out on the special offer and freebies.
 But!
 Make sure the deposit is refundable within 14 days (or other negotiated period).

 Get this in writing.
 Or, if you can afford to throw away 20k, go ahead and enjoy another bottle of free water.

 8. Is Your Dream Condo Complex Destined to be a Condotel?

 A condo hotel, also known as a hotel-condo or a Contel, is a building, which is legally a condominium but which is operated as a hotel, offering short term rentals, and which maintains a Front Desk.

 This little detail often comes as a post-build shock to those buying in the early stages of construction.
 It should be stipulated in the contract but is easily missed or conveniently left out.

 So what's the problem?

-Maybe you aren't bothered about living in a condotel, but it's worth asking about, and you really should have been told if indeed units have been allocated for this purpose.
+Maybe you aren't bothered about living in a condotel, but it's worth asking about, and you really should be told if indeed units are to be allocated for this purpose.

 Got a condo-buying experience to share?
 I'd love to hear about it below in the comments section.